MKme/Kitchen-Pi/README.md

 Thanks to RiquezJP for getting this started for the world!
 I take no credit for the original page code and is linked in the documentation folder

-You can find the original documentation in the Web Page folder.
-Just edit the files to suit your needs.

-The full tutorial can be found on blog.mkme.org
+The full Raspberry Pi Assembly tutorial can be found at http://blog.mkme.org/index.php/raspberry-pi-home-automation/ You can get all the parts here:  http://store.mkme.org/product-category/raspberrypi/

 This is what the web page looks like
 <p align="center">